Why Google+ failed, according to Google insiders

 - Google+ was a “controversial” product inside Google, according to this person.
 But that’s not too uncommon within Google, since it’s a large company with many employees.
 People have opinions on everything.

 Although Google+ didn’t boom into a massively successful social network, that doesn’t mean it completely failed.
-Google+ provided the foundation for the seamless login system we use with Google apps today, although thanks to today’s changes you’ll no longer need to make a Google+ profile.
-It also paved the way for Google’s new Photos app.
+Google made a solid platform that makes it easy for the millions of people that use its products to seamlessly log in to all of the company’s apps.
+It made a really useful tool for organising your photos online.

 But it’s not a mainstream social network, and it never caught up to giants like Facebook and Twitter in that regard.